sam-621/nextjs-13-starter/src/core/types/README.md

 # Types

-folder to storage your type declarations, if you have to extend some library type or add to it, here is the place
+Folder to store your type declarations, if you have to extend some library type or add to it, here is the place

 ## File example